Children (and ages): Scarlett, 8 and Herbie, 5

 Thankfully my 2nd pregnancy with my son was great and I felt really healthy.
 Herbies arrival was a less shocking experience than his sister's, and even on the photos I'm tanned with nice hair and makeup - I probably could've managed champagne and chocolates like Posh Spice.
 I was physically well as my illness was under control so I felt strong, and luckily for us he slept through the night after only a few months.

-I remember leaving the hospital still feeling dreadfully poorly with Scarlett thinking, 'I don't know what I'm doing.'
+Taking your children home for the first time: I remember leaving the hospital still feeling dreadfully poorly with Scarlett thinking, 'I don't know what I'm doing.'

 I felt guilty because she'd had a traumatic birth and blamed myself.
 I hadn't slept for about a week (which in hindsight was nothing ), but still my maternal instinct was to just look after her.
 I couldn't drive for weeks and I remember getting a lift to Asda, praying she wouldn't cry so that I would have to go to the toilets and breastfeed her - obviously, that is what happened.